U0139490/Python_projects_ordina/README.md

 # Python_projects_ordina
-Python project for Ordina to see
+Python projects for Ordina to see